taoo0316/trying-out-YOLO/README.md

 ![predictions](https://user-images.githubusercontent.com/95064358/218776229-1d21e26b-b200-4710-953e-23d3656e6a64.jpg)

 We could also use the Open Images dataset.
-In this case, the predictions are less precise and take longer to complete.
+In this case, the predictions were less precise and took longer to complete.